shoutem/shoutem.github.io/_posts/1-1-7-UsingCloudStorage.md

 <img src='{{ site.baseurl }}/img/getting-started/full-cms.png'/>
 </p>

 Although you've added them, our extension is still using static data.
-Let's go to fetch the data from Shoutem Cloud Storage using `shoutem cloud` package.
+Let's go to fetch the data from Shoutem Cloud Storage using `@shoutem/redux-io` package.